petergridge/Irrigation-V5/readme_new.md

 This section provides details of how the program operates.

 ### Are Rain Bird controllers supported?
 Controllers supported by the [Rain Bird](https://www.home-assistant.io/integrations/rainbird/) Home Assistant integration are supported.
 The RainBird API will be used to start the zones bypassing the default runtime limitation.
+There have been reports of issues with the Rain Bird implementation not updating the state of the switch in some circumstances.
+This will result in a notification indicating a latency problem.
+This has been noted when using a negative zone transition value.

 ### What time will the program start?
 Four options are available to configure the start time.
 These can be selected from the [Advanced option](#advanced-options) menu in the configuration.